ElenJ/biomed-extractor/docs/user_manual.md

 - If you see an error message:
   - Check file format and ensure the documents conform to ClinicalTrials.gov standards.
   - Large documents or batches may take longer; verify your system meets minimum specifications.
-  - For persistent issues, see the [Troubleshooting Guide](troubleshooting.md) or contact your administrator.
+  - For persistent issues, see the [Troubleshooting Guide](docs/troubleshooting.md) or contact your administrator.

 ## **10. User Privacy and Security**

 - All processing is local to your system unless otherwise specified.
-- Your uploaded data is **not sent to external servers** unless you explicitly enable external model usage.
+- Your uploaded data is **not sent to external servers**.
 - For private/publication-sensitive data, deploy the tool only on secure, authorized machines.

 ## **11. Frequently Asked Questions (FAQ)**

 **Q: What document formats are supported?**
-A: ClinicalTrials.gov XML and plain text files.
+A: ClinicalTrials.gov json and plain text csv files.
 For other formats, convert to supported types before uploading.

-**Q: Can I process more than one document at a time?**
-A: Yes, batch uploads are supported and recommended for reviews.

 **Q: How do I select a different AI model?**
-A: If enabled, model selection options will be in the sidebar or advanced options section.
+A: Model selection options are in the dropdown menu in the sidebar.

 **Q: Where can I get help?**
-A: See the [Troubleshooting Guide](troubleshooting.md) or contact your deployment administrator.
+A: See the help links in the sidebar.

 ## **12. Support and Feedback**

-- Contact [Your Contact Email] or submit an issue via the project’s GitHub repository for questions, suggestions, or reporting a bug.
+- Submit an issue via the project’s [GitHub repository](https://github.com/ElenJ/biomed-extractor) for questions, suggestions, or reporting a bug.
 - User feedback is encouraged to improve future versions of the tool!